Aeonium Arboreum: How to Take the Cuttings

 Here’s 1 of the stems that I cut off with the branches shooting off of it.
 The whole thing was completely down on the ground this past winter.

-This is 1 plant that you don’t need to take the cuttings from the soft wood or the tender new growth.
+This is one plant for which you don’t need to take cuttings from the soft wood or the tender new growth.
 I could have let that tall stem heal over for a few weeks and planted it just like that.
-However, the Aeonium arboreum grows relatively fast.
-I wouldn’t want to plant that tall stem because the same thing could happen all over again within a short period of time.

 P1290844_new